Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Distributed and 16-bit precision
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Due to an issue with apex and DataParallel (PyTorch and NVIDIA issue), Lightning does not allow 16-bit and DP training.
+Due to an issue with Apex and DataParallel (PyTorch and NVIDIA issue), Lightning does not allow 16-bit and DP training.
 We tried to get this to work, but it's an issue on their end.

 Below are the possible configurations we support.